KelTec P32 Review : Our Favorite Pocket Pistol?

 The P32 is available in black, gray, green, and tan frames.

-Digging Into The P32 – Our Take
+KelTec P32 Review – Our Take

 KelTec has been known to have spotty quality assurance.
 Most of the time, it seems like they release firearms before all the bugs are worked out, which leads to customers being beta testers.
 Luckily they do tend to fix these issues quickly.
 Since the P32 has been in production since 1999, it’s safe to say the bugs are worked out.

 I managed to get my hands on a large amount of 32 ACP ammo for a fairly low price.
 With this ammo in hand, I went to the range with my P32 and got started.
 I loaded magazine after magazine with seven rounds of 32 ACP and let them fly!
-Three hundred fifty-two rounds later, I had zero issues.
+Three hundred fifty-two rounds and several empty magazines later, I had zero issues.
 That’s not a torture test, but for a small gun, that’s a fair bit of ammo.

-In that 352 rounds, I hadn’t had a single failure I could attribute to the gun.
+In those 352 rounds, I hadn’t had a single failure I could attribute to the gun.
 I had one issue near the end of my ammo where I loaded a fresh magazine and tugged it on the rear of the slide to release it.
-It didn’t go fully into battery, but a slight thumb press sent it home.
+It didn’t go fully into the battery, but a slight thumb press sent it home.

 The little P32 always goes bang, but how does it handle it?
 It’s surprisingly shootable.
 The gun never tries to wrestle its way out of my hands.
 The recoil isn’t painful or significant, and I could fire fast follow-up shots quite quickly.
 This gun is what led me down a .32 ACP rabbit hole, and realizing we made a mistake by bringing back the .380 ACP and not the .32 ACP.